Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Check information posted at the State Department’s travel advisory on Nigeria.

 Nigerian currency is the naira (N).
 Notes come in denominations of 1000, 500, 200, 100, 50, 20, 10 and 5.
 Coins exist but are seldom used.
-Debit and credit cards of Visa and Mastercard are widely accepted and can be used at most bank ATMs.
-Travelers checks are not common and finding outlets willing to change them is difficult.
-Even if you do, the rates are high.
+Debit and credit cards of Visa and Mastercard are accepted at many locations and can be used at some bank ATMs.
+Travelers checks are not common and finding outlets willing to change them is difficult with significant charges attached.

 Telecommunications & Electric

-Congested airport facilities in Lagos often lead to long delays, and airline reservations may not be honored due to overbooking, particularly on domestic flights.
-Domestic airline schedules have recently become unreliable.
+Congested airport facilities in Lagos often lead to long delays and airline reservations may not be honored due to overbooking, particularly on domestic flights.
+Domestic airline schedules have become unreliable.
 Lack of aviation fuel, among other reasons, can cause substantial delays or result in cancellation of flights.
 Travelers on international flights should arrive at the airport at least three hours before scheduled departure.
-Nigeria has achieved FAA Category 1 status.
+Nigeria has maintained FAA Category 1 status.

 English is the official language of Nigeria, although it is a second language for many Nigerians who also speak one of several indigenous languages, such as Yoruba, Hausa, and Igbo.
-Business travelers will find that most government officials and businesspeople speak English well.
+Business travelers will find that most government officials and businesspeople speak fluent English.

 Many infectious diseases are prevalent in Nigeria including COVID-19.
-Untreated water, ice and unpeeled fruits and raw vegetables should be avoided.
-Visitors can be turned back at the port of entry if their yellow fever immunization is not current.
-Use of anti-malarial drugs is strongly recommended, and dosing should begin prior to arrival in Nigeria and continue after departure for each medicine’s prescribed length of time.
+Untreated water, ice, unpeeled fruits, and raw vegetables should be avoided.
+Visitors can be turned back at the port of entry if their yellow fever immunization is not current, or COVID-19 protocols are not observed.
+Use of anti-malarial drugs is strongly recommended, and the regimen should begin prior to arrival in Nigeria and continue after departure for each medicine’s prescribed length of time.
 Vaccinations for cholera, typhoid, tetanus, meningitis, and protection against hepatitis are also strongly suggested.
 Visitors should consult their physician or local health authorities about the current inoculations recommended and required before a visit to Nigeria.

-Medical facilities are available in Nigeria, but in practice, foreign business visitors normally restrict themselves to private clinics, available in large urban areas.
-Many common household medicines and some prescription drugs are locally available, but the business traveler should carry an ample supply of any special medications required and only use reputable pharmacies when purchasing medicines.
+Medical facilities are available in Nigeria, but in practice, foreign business visitors normally restrict themselves to the private clinics available in large urban areas.
+Many common household medicines and some prescription drugs are locally available, but the business traveler should carry an ample supply of any special medications required and only use reputable pharmacies when purchasing medicines as counterfeits are prevalent.

 Local Time, Business Hours and Holidays

 Local time is GMT +1.
+Nigeria does not observe daylight savings time.
 Business establishments and government offices generally open from 8:00 a.m. to 4:00 p.m., Monday through Friday, with offices closed for lunch from 1:00-2:00 p.m.
+Some offices, especially in the Muslim majority north, close early on Fridays.
 Many government offices and businesses hold staff meetings on Monday and Friday mornings, sometimes making it difficult to see people at those times.
 The Federal Government in Abuja holds meetings particularly on Wednesdays.
 Holidays falling on Saturdays and Sundays are observed on Mondays.
 No permanent dates exist for Muslim holidays - they are observed as announced by the Ministry of Internal Affairs.

 May 1 - Workers’ Day